Alexei Navalny, galvanizing opposition leader and Putin’s fiercest foe, died in prison, Russia says

 A year later, he became severely ill on a flight to Moscow from the Siberian city of Tomsk.
 The plane made an emergency landing in the city of Omsk, where he spent two days in a hospital before being sent to Germany for treatment.

-Doctors there determined he had been poisoned with a strain of Novichok – similar to the nerve agent that nearly killed former Russian spy Sergei Skripal and his daughter in England in 2018 and resulted in the death of another woman.
+Doctors there determined he had been poisoned with a strain of Novichok – similar to the nerve agent that nearly killed former Russian spy Sergei Skripal in 2018.

 Navalny was in a medically induced coma for about two weeks.